rj1/stagit/README.md

 personal stagit fork

-this version of stagit is meant to be used with my personal website
+this fork of stagit was:

-see it in action @ https://rj1.localghost.org/repos
+- modified to convert a markdown readme to html
+- created to display repos on [my website](https://rj1.su/repos)